Setting Up and Testing Sophos Firewall Application Control

 - Assign a descriptive name, for example,

-Block_Remote_Control_Tools. - Add a rule within the filter.
+- Open the policy again and add a rule inside the filter.

-- Select application, category, risk, or smart filter.
+- Select application, category, risk, Characteristics, Technology, Classification, or Smart Filter.

 Be cautious with categories.
 A broad category can affect more applications than expected.
 For initial tests, individual applications or clearly defined groups are often better than a large collective block.